Norman Moen Public History Scholarship

 This scholarship commemorates Norman W. Moen, an outstanding teacher and administrator at this University for 41 years.
 Moen played an active role in educational outreach and advocated for campus diversity.
 Moen held a love of Minnesota history and community involvement that is honored with the Norman W. Moen Public History Scholarship.

-The Moen Scholarship of $500 shall be awarded annually to one exceptional CLA undergraduate to support the student’s participation in a mentored public history internship.
-The funds may be used for the payment of tuition, fees, and/or purchase of academic books.
+Two Moen Scholarships of $2,500 shall be awarded annually to two exceptional CLA undergraduates (with preference for History Majors, then History Minors) to support the student’s participation in a mentored public history internship.
 Preference will be given to students who have taken coursework in public history or have participated in the History Day mentorship program.
+Students must participate in a mentored public history internship in order to receive the funding, but do not have to be admitted to one prior to being considered.
+Contact History Advising with questions.

 Application Procedure & Eligibility Requirements